-We transcript this video to make you quickly learn what to do in order to boost your social media marketing efforts.
+We transcribed this video to help you quickly learn what to do to boost your social media marketing efforts.

 Twitter, Instagram, you’re on all the main social sites out there.
 However you want to be popular, and you’re not getting enough traffic or popularity or fans.

 Let’s talk about the main social media metrics you should be tracking!